mauritssilvis/darts/cli/java-darts-cli/README.md

 ### 2.3 Get help

-In addition to consulting this online documentation, one can request command-line help from `darts` itself.
+In addition to consulting the [online documentation](https://mauritssilvis.nl/software/darts/cli/java-darts-cli), one can request command-line help from `darts` itself.

 #### 2.3.1 General command-line help